HazyResearch/deepdive/examples/spouse/README.md

 ).
 ```
 We will be storing each person as a row referencing a sentence and beginning and ending indexes.
-Again we next define a function which references a UDF, and takes as input the sentence tokens and NER tags:
+Again we next declare a function which references a UDF, and takes as input the sentence tokens and NER tags:
 ```
 function map_person_mention over (
         doc_id text,